TGO Challenge Control

 Phone-in Reminder

-Around 8:45pm, Challenge Control send out text/WhatsApp messages as a gentle reminder to make their Phone-in.
+Around 8:45pm, Challenge Control send out text/WhatsApp messages as a gentle reminder to those who have not yet called to make their Phone-in.

 Risk Review

-Starting at 9pm, a risk review is then carried out for each outstanding, overdue Challenger.
+Starting at 9pm, a risk review is carried out for each outstanding, overdue Challenger.

 Risk Assess

-A Risk Level of Low, Medium or High is assigned for the Challenger in question, taking into account any pertinent information (such as solo or team, route, terrain, weather, experience, age, declared medical issues, last contact, etc).
+A Risk Level of Low, Medium or High is assigned for the Challenger in question, taking into account any pertinent information (such as solo or team, route, terrain, weather, experience, age, declared medical issues, last contact).

 Action Plan